-- exposures to banks, multilateral institutions and sovereigns in respect of foreign exchange and money market activities and the management of the Bank's liquidity portfolios; - on and off-balance-sheet exposures to bank and corporate counterparties in respect of obligations under trade finance transactions including letters of credit, guarantees and bonds; and - loans and overdrafts to corporates, partnerships and private individuals arising from the Bank's commercial, real estate and commodity finance lending activities.
+- exposures to banks, multilateral institutions and sovereigns in respect of foreign exchange and money market activities and the management of the Bank's liquidity portfolios; - on and off-balance sheet exposures to bank and corporate counterparties in respect of obligations under trade finance transactions including letters of credit, guarantees and bonds; and - loans and overdrafts to corporates, partnerships and private individuals arising from the Bank's commercial, real estate and commodity finance lending activities.

-Country Risk is the risk that obligors may not be able to meet their obligations in a country for a variety of non-obligor specific reasons, including political or economic changes or other actions by a government that may prevent the conversion of local currency into non-local currency and/or the transfer of funds outside the country.
+Country Risk is the risk that obligors may not be able to meet their obligations in a country for a variety of non-obligor specific reasons, including political or economic changes or other actions by a government.

 For the Bank, country risk largely arises as a result of the Bank taking credit risk on borrowers or counterparties outside the UK.
-Consequently the Bank's risk management of these two risk types is aligned and largely managed alongside and together with each other.
+Consequently, the Bank's risk management of these two risk types is aligned and largely managed alongside and together with each other.